 These are places I like and recommend:

 Domain Names at NameCheap.
 I know you've seen GoDaddy everywhere.
-They were once a good company, but there appears to be a good deal of hubbub on NoDaddy.com.
-In addition, they try to sell you a bunch of stuff you probably don't need, and nickel-and-dime you for features that are standard at most places.
+I don't recommend them, and you can find a lot of people who don't like them for various reasons.
+One reason is, they try to sell you a bunch of stuff you probably don't need, and nickel-and-dime you for features that are standard at most places.

 That's why I moved all my domains to NameCheap.
 They have competitive prices for domains, and better prices than GoDaddy for basic SSL certificates ($10.95 RapidSSL for 1 year).
 No place is flawless, but NameCheap is very good and has monthly discount codes for new domains.
 Another good alternative that people seem to like is Moniker.